-Annual cash incentive awards are determined by multiplying the results for each performance objective (i.e., the percentage of that target award payable based on performance) by the target award opportunity for each NEO as described above, and then multiplied by the base salary as of December 31, 2011, the end of the performance period.
-At its February 2012 meeting, the Committee reviewed the performance of the Company and its executives with respect to the annual objectives to determine whether the NEOs had met or exceeded the 2011 performance goals.
-As described above, the target net income used for annual incentive objective purposes is corporate net income, adjusted in 2011 to exclude the orthodontics and Japanese businesses, net of specific items consistent with the Annual Incentive Plan.
-The primary items that were excluded from reported net income for 2011 under this approach were unbudgeted share repurchases, unbudgeted acquisition- and restructuring-related items, gains from mark-to-market on certain derivatives, and certain favorable net tax adjustments.
-The Committee reviewed the performance of the Company relative to the strategic objectives and concluded they were fully met.
+Annual cash incentive awards are determined by multiplying the results for each performance objective (i.e., the percentage of that target award payable based on performance) by the target award opportunity for each NEO as described above, and then multiplied by the base salary as of December 31, 2012, the end of the performance period.
+At its February 2013 meeting, the Committee reviewed the performance of the Company and its executives with respect to the annual objectives to determine whether the NEOs had met or exceeded the 2012 performance goals.
+As described above, the target net income used for annual incentive objective purposes is corporate net income, net of specific items consistent with the Annual Incentive Plan.
+The primary items that were excluded from reported net income for 2012 under this approach were amortization of purchased intangible assets, unbudgeted acquisition- and restructuring-related items, certain favorable net tax adjustments, fair value adjustments on the Company's investment in DIO Corporation, and certain litigation settlements.
+The Committee reviewed the performance of the Company relative to the strategic objectives and concluded that the Company exceeded the targets on these objectives.
 Based on this review, the NEOs were paid bonuses at the percent of target as set forth below:

-Bret W. Wise, Chairman of the Board and Chief Executive Officer - 104.8%
+Bret W. Wise, Chairman of the Board and Chief Executive Officer - 105%

-William R. Jellison, Senior Vice President and Chief Financial Officer - 104.8%
+William R. Jellison, Senior Vice President and Chief Financial Officer - 105%

-Christopher T. Clark, President and Chief Operating Officer - 104.8%
+Christopher T. Clark, President and Chief Operating Officer - 105%

-James G. Mosch, Executive Vice President - 104.8%
+James G. Mosch, Executive Vice President - 103.2%

-Robert J. Size, Senior Vice President - 121.4%
+Albert J. Sterkenburg, Senior Vice President - 119%